theghostmac/pluto/explanation.md

 6. **Central Servers**: While blockchains are decentralized, the concept of a central server doesn't apply in the same way.
 However, some blockchains might have centralized components like explorer websites that display blockchain data.

 7. **Data Propagation**: Nodes in a blockchain network communicate to propagate new transactions and blocks.
 This is done through a consensus protocol, ensuring that all nodes eventually agree on the state of the blockchain.

-8. **Writing Code**: Writing code is indeed an essential part of becoming a blockchain engineer, but understanding the underlying concepts is equally important.
-You're on the right track by digging into the fundamentals.